Violent-Profession-Transition/MIT-6.034-AI-Winston-2010/lec6-chess-minmax-alpha-beta/README.md

 ### Chess and AI

-Hubert Dreyfus in 1963 said:
+Hubert Dreyfus, a MIT philosopher, in 1963 wrote a paper called:
 > Computers can't play chess

+Hubert Dreyfus is a major critic of AI [wiki](https://en.wikipedia.org/wiki/Hubert_Dreyfus%27s_views_on_artificial_intelligence)

 He then played against the Greenblatt Chess machine, and lost to the computer

+Greenblatt chess machine is written by MIT AI lab research Richard Greenblatt [wiki](https://en.wikipedia.org/wiki/Richard_Greenblatt_(programmer))

 Seymour Pavitt rebuttal:
 > Dreyfus can't play chess either

-1968 chess master David Levy bet John McCarthy that no computer would beat the world champion.
+1968 chess master David Levy bet John McCarthy that no computer would beat the world champion within 10 years.

+5 years later John MrCarthy gave up, because no comptuer would in in a way that McCarthy wanted it to win, that is to say by **playing chess the way humans play chess**

-1977 DeepBlue -> chess becomes unteresting
+1997 DeepBlue beat the world champion -> chess suddenly becomes unteresting

 ### Game and AI

-There are elements of game-play that do model some of the things that go on in our head, or model some kind of intelligence
+There are elements of game-play that do model some of the things that go on in our head.
+And if they don't model things that go on in our head, they do model some kind of intelligence.
+(We need to understand _that_ intelligence too)

-DeepBlue adds tremendous speed.
+DeepBlue adds more than just tremendous speed

 ### How to Model Chess Intelligence

+Various ways that we might design a computer program to play a game like chess.

+How it might be possible for a computer to play chess.
 There are several proposed ideas:

 1. Make description of the board the same way a human would.
 Analysis, strategy, and tactic, to generate moves.

-No one knows how to do it, until now, no game program incorporate this idea.
+No one knows how to do it, until now, no game playing program incorporate this idea (Dreyfus was right).

 2. if-then rules, no evaluation of the board, does not try angthing.
 Look at board and select move. _Not a good approach_

+Situations + possible moves = one possibile move selected based on if-then rules.

 3. look ahead and evaluate

+Look ahead from current situation and see all the possible consequences of moves and evaluate which of these board situations is best for me?

+**Mechanisms of evaluating the siatuaion deciding which of those is best**
-Many features of the chessboard

-Function of the features.
+A popular mechanism to evaluate move/board: Many features of the chessboard --> Function of the features --> Static value of the board seen from your perspective.

+It is **static** because you are not exploring any consequences of what **might happen**, instead, **you are just looking at the board as it is**, checking the King's safety, checking the pawn structure... each of those produces a number fed into the function and out comes a value.

-Linear scoring polynomial (more than what we need, we just need argmax)
+Linear scoring polynomial (more than what we need, we just need argmax of possible boards)

 Linear scoring polynomial not the only way to evaluate a move